mattyHerzig/GAV/README.md

 General Algorithm Visualizer (GAV) was an undergraduate research project I worked on for two quarters.

 Currently, there are other options for visualizing algorithms.
-However, we beleive that there are downsides to those services.
+However, we believe that there are downsides to those services.
 - [Python Tutor](https://pythontutor.com/) is robust (e.g. uses arrows for every reference, represents all programmatically-equivalent data structures the same way).
 This has its use cases, e.g. for more thoroughly understanding how the variables and call stack frames refer to each other.
-However, we believe that this is achieved at the comprimise of intution.
+However, we believe that this is achieved at the compromise of intuition.
   - Arrays, stacks, and heaps are the same programmatically (e.g. `arr = [1, 2, 3]; stack = [1, 2, 3]; heap = [1, 2, 3]; heapq.heapify(heap)`), but you may want to visualize them differently for better understanding
 - On the other side of the spectrum, [Algorithm Visualizer](https://algorithm-visualizer.org/) has intuitive representations, but the downside is that you have to manually handle the visualization logic, which can be inconvenient and not beginner-friendly.

 We believe that there could be a middle ground that contains both intuitive representations and ease-of-use.
 That is what we're trying to achieve with GAV.

-For now, developement has paused with GAV.
+For now, development has paused with GAV.
 I believe that it already contains a great amount of utility, but there's also a lot of other features to implement.
-If I decide to in the future (e.g. there's a demand for it, I am re-inspired), I can resume developement.
+If I decide to in the future (e.g. there's a demand for it, I am re-inspired), I can resume development.